 - Taking an air conditioning break.
 Air conditioning is the best defense against heat-related illness.
-If a home is not air-conditioned, people can reduce their risk for heat-related illness by spending time in public facilities that are air-conditioned and using air conditioning in vehicles.
+If people live somewhere without air conditioning, they can reduce their risk for heat-related illness by spending time in public facilities that are air-conditioned or by using air conditioning in vehicles.

 - Not relying on an electric fan.
 Electric fans may seem to provide comfort, but when the temperature is in the 90s, fans will not prevent heat-related illness.
 Using wet cloths, showers or baths, or a spray of mist on exposed skin will help cool the body temperature.

-- Keeping pets inside and out of the direct sun.
+- Keep pets inside and out of the direct sun.

-- Making sure pets have enough clean, cool water.
+- Make sure pets have a continuous supply of clean, cool water.

-- Never leaving pets unattended in a parked car for any period of time.
+- Never leave pets unattended in a parked car for any amount of time.
 On a warm day, the temperature in a car can exceed 120 degrees in a matter of minutes – even with the windows partially open.
 A pet can quickly suffer brain damage or die from heatstroke or suffocation.

 For more information on heat-related illness and how to prevent it, visit the City’s emergency preparedness webpage.